Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/26970774703383)

-6. If you’ve tried all the steps and still aren’t receiving notifications, please contact us via SwitchBot App -> Profile -> Support ->Feedback.
-We’ll escalate this to our R&D team for further investigation.
-To help us resolve the issue faster, please provide the following details:
+6. If you’ve tried all the steps and still aren’t receiving notifications, please provide the following details:

 When the issue occurs and which actions lead to notifications not being received.